Aelhaiarn

 Saint Aelhaiarn or Aelhaearn (Welsh for "Iron Brow"; fl. early 7th century) was a Welsh confessor and saint of the British Church.
 He was a disciple of Saint Beuno.
 His feast day was usually observed on 2 November, although it is sometimes recorded as the 1st and is no longer observed by either the Anglican or Catholic church in Wales.

 Life

 Saint Aelhaiarn is listed among the Bonedd y Seint (Genealogies of the Saints).
-He was the brother of saints Llwchaiarn and Cynhaiarn and son of Hygarfael or Cerfael, son of Cyndrwyn, a prince of the Powysian dynasty descended from Vortigern, king of Britain.
+He was the brother of saints Llwchaiarn and Cynhaiarn and son of Hygarfael (or Cerfael), son of Cyndrwyn, a prince of Pengwern, in modern-day Shropshire.
 The area of Cyndrwyn's control was centred on the Severn valley around Shrewsbury.
 Aelhaiarn was said to have been a disciple of Saint Beuno, who also a member of the dynasty and thus a cousin.
 Beuno's activity was sponsored by Cadfan and other members of Gwynedd's Cuneddan dynasty; Aelhaiarn seems to have accompanied him out of Powys to Edeirnion and thence to northeastern Llŷn.